Eutelsat Communications (OTCMKTS:ETCMY) Stock Rating Reaffirmed by Barclays

-Shares of Eutelsat Communications stock traded up $0.12 during trading hours on Friday, reaching $3.03.
-11,200 shares of the company were exchanged, compared to its average volume of 3,655.
-Eutelsat Communications has a 1 year low of $2.10 and a 1 year high of $3.91.
-The stock’s fifty day moving average is $2.90 and its 200 day moving average is $2.67.
+Eutelsat Communications stock traded up $0.12 during trading hours on Friday, hitting $3.03.
+The company had a trading volume of 11,200 shares, compared to its average volume of 3,655.
+The firm’s fifty day moving average is $2.90 and its 200-day moving average is $2.67.
+Eutelsat Communications has a fifty-two week low of $2.10 and a fifty-two week high of $3.91.

 Eutelsat Communications SA provides satellite related services.
 It offers video services, such as broadcast DTH, distribution, and HD and ultra HD channels; secure and rapidly deployed communications for governments and NGOs; and broadband services.
 The company also provides connectivity for maritime, including commercial shipping, sea-based oil and gas operations, governmental ships and luxury vessels, as well as in-flight broadband services.